 Orofacial Pain Treatment Questions and Answers

 If you are having an unusual level of pain in your face and jaw you may be suffering from undiagnosed Orofacial Pain.
-At Koala Center for Sleep & TMJ Disorders we can assist in the diagnosis and treatment of orofacial pain in both a medical and dental manner.
-We have 10 orofacial pain clinic locations.
+At Koala® Center For Sleep & TMJ Disorders we can assist in the diagnosis and treatment of orofacial pain in both a medical and dental manner.
+We have 07 orofacial pain clinic locations.
 We Serve Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Dealing with Orofacial Pain can be difficult and simply letting it be can cause a great deal of difficulties in your everyday life.
 Some methods that you can perform on your own are taking proper doses of over the counter pain medications and/or muscle relaxants, making changes to your diet to allow your jaw some rest, applying a hot cloth or other moist form of heat to the inflamed joint and medically guided physical therapy to properly stretch the jaw muscles and help correct overall issues with your posture.